 I love all types of Filipino ulam - meats or vegetable dishes paired with steamy white rice.
-Bistek Tagalog or Filipino beefsteak is a marinated beef ulam that comforts me like a big, warm hug.
-You make this dish with few ingredients, yet it is flavorful and tasty.
-Usually, bistek is made with calamansi juice, a type of lemon and lime hybrid from the Philippines.
-It is tangy, salty, meaty, and plain old comforting.
-Traditionally, this recipe requires using calamansi juice, but if you don't have those, feel free to replace with lemons!
+Bistek Tagalog or Filipino beefsteak is a marinated beef ulam that will make you feel like you are wrapped in a big, warm hug.
+Best of all, you don't need a lot of ingredients!

 Why the Name Bistek?

-The word bistek does not mean anything.
-It is a made-up Filipino word that came from an English word.
+Bistek is a made-up Filipino word that came from an English word "beefsteak".
 Filipinos tend to make their own renditions of English words that become a part of the national language, Tagalog.
-The term for this type of code-switching is called Taglish.
-The English word 'beefsteak' has been code-switched to the Tagalog word bistek.
 It sounds roughly the same but spelled differently.
-They both refer to cooked steak!
+But you get the point!

 Ingredients for Bistek

-You do not need a lot of ingredients for this dish.
-Filipino beefsteak is made with sirloin pieces, onions, soy sauce, and lemon juice.
-In addition to those essential ingredients, you can add some seasonings such as garlic, salt, sugar, and pepper.
 I chose not to include salt in this dish because soy sauce is salty enough.
-But I like adding a lot of minced garlic to the flavors up a notch!
+But I like adding a lot of minced garlic.
 Sugar is optional; you can add it if the sauce flavor is too strong.

 - Add the beef pieces and onions back into the saucepan and mix everything together before putting the finished product on a plate.